febbyviolen/Moody/Moody/user defaults.md

 - subscribed : true or not true
 - needSendToServer : when in the middle of saving purchaseId to server get interrupted, the value is still true

+- reviewTime : how many times the review pop up is called this year